r4nx/file-static/README.md

 =====
 File Static supports both single file and multiple files for processing.

-To specify multiple files separate there with space.
+To specify multiple files separate their with space.
 If file name contains spaces - enclose the file name in doublequotes.
 Example:
 `files = "File 1.txt" "File 2.txt" "File 3.txt"`

 You can also specify multiple additional files if you specified multiple files for processing.
-If count of `additional_files` is less than count of `files` - first additional file would be applied to all `files`.
+If count of _additional_files_ is less than count of _files_ - first additional file would be applied to all _files_.

-For example: if count of `additional_files` is count of `files`, script would be work like this:
+For example: if count of _additional_files_ is count of _files_, File Static would be work like this:
 > file1 --> additional_file1
 > file2 --> additional_file2
 > file3 --> additional_file3

-But if count of `additional_files` is less then count of `files`, script would be work like this:
+But if count of _additional_files_ is less then count of _files_, File Static would be work like this:
 > file1 --> additional_file1
 > file2 --> additional_file1
 > file3 --> additional_file1